mo-waseem/osm-helper/Readme.md

 # OSM-HELPER: A fast way to get the ETA (Estimated Time of Arrival)
-Do you have multiple python projects for Delivery, Ride-hailing or any logistics service, and each time you need to build the `get_eta` function from scratch ?
+Do you have multiple python projects for Delivery :motorcycle:, Ride-hailing :car: or any logistics service, and each time you need to build the `get_eta` function from scratch ?

-This simple package is your right way!
+This simple package is your right way! :rocket::rocket:

 `osm-hepler` is a pretty simple package for making the process of getting eta for a number of locations to be the easiest part in your project (just two lines of code).

-The package built on top of  [`OSRM` (Open Source Routing Machine) project](https://project-osrm.org/).
+The package built on top of  [`OSRM` (Open Source Routing Machine) project](https://project-osrm.org/). :world_map:

 # Features